Practicalbutterfly5/ytdl/README.md

 #### Features
 * Download YouTube videos, playlists, and audios.
 * Supports downloading by copying YouTube link to clipboard, or sharing link to termux app.
 * Supports all YouTube links, including channel links, playlist links, embedded videos links and **YT music** links.
 Livestream downloading hasn't been tested yet.
-Youtube mix links are not supported by youtube-dl.
+Youtube mix links are not supported by yt-dlp.
 * Select or unselect videos in a playlist/channel that you want to download.
 * Get live update of download status in notification.
 * Cancel any download from notification.